Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Method

-Notice that both approximations in Eq.~\eqref{eq:estimation_p_x_y} and Eq.~\eqref{eq:estimation_p_x} rely on the discriminative classifier $q(\mathbf{y} | \mathbf{x})$.
-Such approximations allow our optimisation to be more efficient than previous generative methods~\cite{garg2023instance,yao2021instance} because they do not require the use of image generative models.
+Note that both approximations in Eq.~\eqref{eq:estimation_p_x_y} and Eq.~\eqref{eq:estimation_p_x} are dataset-level approximations that rely solely on the discriminative classifier $q(\mathbf{y}\mid \mathbf{x})$.
+They do not represent the true, intractable distributions.
+However, for classification tasks, these approximations enable more efficient optimization than current generative methods~\cite{garg2023instance,yao2021instance} because they avoid training generative image models.